-“Ghost children” is a term I came up with to signify what we create when we foolishly fuck around and don’t know better than to commit and get right in our lives.
+“Ghost children” is a term I came up with to signify what we create when we foolishly mess around and don’t know better than to commit and get right in our lives.
 Ghost children represent poor decisions.
 Ghost children represent how one night of indulgence or indiscretion comes to haunt us and demand a better way of conducting ourselves.
 Ghost children remind us to put our cigarette out (forever) and to stop being amateurs at life.
 Ghost children insist: I could have been, but I wasn’t.
 I think that each time we’ve had intercourse with anyone, ghost babies have been born.
 Ghost kids are an argument for prudence and selectivity in regard to sexual partners; not as a moral imperative, but to prevent the accumulation of all these ghost children that we neglect, who run rampant through our lives and minds.

 This is taking directions I didn’t intend.

 I don’t know if I can get pregnant.
 I still menstruate.
 Light flow.
 Two to four days each month, like clockwork.
 No early onset menopause here.
 (Knock on wood.)
 TMI?
 Sorry.
 I have a body.
 I bleed.